8ta4/pun/DONTREADME.md

 - Rate limits are high.

+> What temperature value does `pun` use for recognizability scoring?

+`pun` rocks a temperature of 0 for recognizability scoring.
+The whole point is to get the model to consistently tap into its knowledge and spit out its best estimate, not get all random.

 > Does `pun` calculate recognizability scores on the fly?

 No. The scores are precomputed because: